falsandtru/clientchannel/README.md

 ### Communication and Synchronization

-Linked objects provede send and recv events.
+Linked objects provede the send and the recv events.
-`send` event is emitted when a linked object is changed by own thread(tab).
+The `send` event is emitted when a linked object is changed by own thread(tab).
-`recv` event is emitted when a linked object is changed by another thread(tab).
+The `recv` event is emitted when a linked object is changed by another thread(tab).

 ```ts
 import { StorageChannel } from 'clientchannel';